rwx-research/mint-leaves/google/install-chrome/README.md

     cat selenium.log
 ```

-You'll see the usage of `start-chrome-virtual-display` and `is-chrome-virtual-display-running`.
-These are two additional executables we provide when `headless: false` is supplied.
+Take note of the background process that's using `start-chrome-virtual-display` and `is-chrome-virtual-display-running`.
+These are two additional executables we provide to make headed Chrome usage easier.
 They are within the `chrome-directory`, so by default they'll be in PATH.
 These small programs start a virtual display that Chrome can interact with.

 `start-chrome-virtual-display` accepts two arguments, optionally: